bhpnet/docs-old/getting-start/join-bhp-testnet.md

 ### Create a Wallet

-You can [create a new wallet](../cli-client/keys.md#create-a-new-key) or [import an existing one](../cli-client/keys.md#recover-an-existing-key-from-seed-phrase), then get some IRIS from the exchanges or anywhere else into the wallet you just created, .e.g.
+You can [create a new wallet](../cli-client/keys.md#create-a-new-key) or [import an existing one](../cli-client/keys.md#recover-an-existing-key-from-seed-phrase), then get some bhp from the exchanges or anywhere else into the wallet you just created, .e.g.

 ```bash
 # create a new wallet